 Publication of the results

 Applicants must not take the initiative to make follow-up contacts regarding the status of their application.
 Candidates and laureates will be contacted individually if needed.
-Final results will be announced in March/April 2021.
+Final results will be announced in November/December 2022.
 The results will consist of a list of confirmed laureates and a waiting list.
 No ranking on any of the lists is communicated to the applicants.
 Confirmed laureates need to comply with all the administrative requirements and rules of the scholarship programme.

 For the confirmed laureates